-- All name server names and IPv4/IPv6 addresses to be used in serving the new TLD data; - If using anycast, the list of names and IPv4/IPv6 unicast addresses allowing the identification of each individual server in the anycast sets; - If IDN is supported, the complete IDN tables used in the registry system; - The new TLD zone must be signed at test time and the valid key-set to be used at the time of testing must be provided to ICANN in the documentation, as well as the TLD DNSSEC Policy Statement (DPS);
+- All name server names and IPv4/IPv6 addresses to be used in serving the new TLD data; - If using anycast, the list of names and IPv4/IPv6 unicast addresses allowing the identification of each individual server in the anycast sets; - If IDN is supported, the complete IDN tables used in the registry system; - The new TLD zone must be signed at test time and the valid key-set to be used at the time of testing must be provided to ICANN in the documentation, as well as the DNSSEC Policy Statement (DPS);

-- The executed agreement between the selected escrow agent and the applicant; and - Self-certification documentation as described below for each test item.
+- Its executed agreement with its selected escrow agent; and - Self-certification documentation as described below for each test item.

 ICANN will review the material submitted and in some cases perform additional tests.
-After testing, ICANN will assemble a report with the outcome of the tests and provide that report to the applicant.
+After these cycles of testing, ICANN will assemble a report with the outcome of the tests and communicate with the applicant.

-Any clarification request, additional information request, or other request generated in the process will be highlighted and listed in the report sent to the applicant.
+Any clarification request, additional information request, or general ICANN request generated in the process will be highlighted and listed in the report sent to the applicant.